 During my PhD, based at the Royal Agricultural University (England), I explored the issues related with pastoral livestock farming in the South West and West Midlands, with a specific focus on small-scale farmers’ engagement on greenhouse gas (GHG) emission mitigation.
 I have collaborated with members of the Pasture-Fed Livestock Association and other livestock farmers, and I designed the Rapid Farm Practices Assessment (RFPA) tool to provide practical advice to farmers on how to improve their farm management in order to mitigate GHG emissions.
 At the same time, this project also aimed at creating opportunities for farmers to work as co-researchers by engaging in knowledge exchange activities, receiving feedback from farmers on the tool on, for instance, what could be improved or what was missing.
 Their views and comments were extremely important and valuable for the development of the project.

 What I am up to at the moment

-I am now working at the Centre for Agroecology, Water and Resilience at Coventry University, in the United Kingdom.
-As an Asssitant Professor in Agroecological Livestock Systems, my research interests include pastoralism, organic farming, permaculture, farmer engagement, knowledge generation and dissemination.
+I am now working at the Centre for Agroecology, Water and Resilience (CAWR) within the Institute for Sustainability, Equity and Resilience (ISER) at Coventry University, in the United Kingdom.
+As an Asssitant Professor in Agroecological Livestock Systems, my research interests include pastoralism, organic farming, farmer engagement, knowledge generation and dissemination.